 Babies at 12 months have an attention span of 2 to 5 minutes for each game so you will have to think creatively to keep them occupied.
 A good idea is to bring out just a few toys at a time, then put them away and bring out different ones.

 If you are breastfeeding, you might find your baby decides to wean, or you yourself might decide it’s time.
-It’s best to wean slowly, if possible so your milk gradually decreases.
+It’s best to wean slowly if possible, so your milk gradually decreases.
 But there’s no need to wean if you don’t want to, even if you are going back to work.

-What can your baby do?
+What can my baby do?

 Keep talking and reading to your baby as much as possible.
 Have a conversation with them, tell them what you are doing, and help them practise following instructions.
-You can even start to develop their manners by saying “please” and “thank you”.
+You can even start to develop their manners by saying 'please' and 'thank you'.

 It’s important to encourage your baby to move and explore.
-Help them to pull themselves up to standing and to practise walking.
+Help them pull themselves up to standing and to practise walking.
 Expect a few bumps and knocks, but you will need to be very vigilant about your child’s safety now.
 They will love picking up small objects and putting them in their mouth, so make sure there is nothing around that they could choke on.